dirakx1/ai/README.md

 * encoder (LLM) - decoder but with embeddings

 * Discriminative models (supervised learning)
 * Generative models (LLMS) (unsupervised learning, then supervised fine tunning and then reinformence learning) and with these various LLMS were created.
+* AI 21 lab alternative to GTP
+*